fly-apps/fly-laravel/README.md

 - **Volume Name**: For data persistence, a volume will be needed for database applications.
 If there's a volume with this name available, we'll use that.
 If no volume with this name can be found, a 1GB volume will be created on deploy.
 More about volumes here: [Volume Documentation](https://fly.io/docs/reference/volumes/).

 Some notes when launching a MySQL database:
-- During the launch, some Laravel environment variables will be updated in its `fly.toml` configuration.
+- During the launch, some environment variables will be updated in the `fly.toml` configuration of the Laravel app.
 Redeploying the Laravel app will be necessary to reflect these changes.
 - The `DB_CONNECTION` env var in `fly.toml` will be set to 'mysql'
 - On deploy, a small scale machine will be provisioned with a 1x shared CPU and 256Mb of memory.
 Consider scaling up the database for better performance.
 - By default, the `innodb buffer pool size` will be set to 64MB.
 Consider optimizing this based on your performance requirements.
 You can find this in `.fly/mysql/fly.toml`, in the `[processes]` section.